jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 DAX is a caching solution for DynamoDB that can be placed in front of the database.
 This will provide much improved read performance _without any application changes_.

+> For read-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to overprovision read capacity units.
+This is especially beneficial for applications that require repeated reads for individual keys.

+### Use Cases
+- Applications that require the fastest possible response time for reads.
+Some examples include real-time bidding, social gaming, and trading applications.
+DAX delivers fast, in-memory read performance for these use cases.
+- Applications that read a small number of items more frequently than others.
+For example, consider an ecommerce system that has a one-day sale on a popular product.
+During the sale, demand for that product (and its data in DynamoDB) would sharply increase, compared to all of the other products.
+To mitigate the impacts of a "hot" key and a non-uniform traffic distribution, you could offload the read activity to a DAX cache until the one-day sale is over.
+- Applications that are read-intensive, but are also cost-sensitive.
+- Applications that require repeated reads against a large set of data.
+Such an application could potentially divert database resources from other applications.
+For example, a long-running analysis of regional weather data could temporarily consume all the read capacity in a DynamoDB table.

+DAX is not ideal for the following types of applications:

+- Applications that require strongly consistent reads (or that cannot tolerate eventually consistent reads).
+- Applications that do not require microsecond response times for reads, or that do not need to offload repeated read activity from underlying tables.
+- Applications that are write-intensive, or that do not perform much read activity.